alexsisu/datvis-d3-udacity/lesson1/README.md

+The Visualization is important.
+Picture means thousands word is no joke.Data Visualization is about how we turned raw data, number in table, row, or columns, to visuals.
+It's about how we use visualization presented with right kind of plot or colors.It takes our creativity to makes visualization that is interesting, simpler, but also understandable.

 There is an experience that I have with data visualization.
 I once audit data from OpenStreetMap, the open source powered for map navigation.
 I downloaded whole map of jakarta in JOSM file, and began to audit the